ragavendra/continuous_integration/README.md

 ### Code of Conduct

-Everyone interacting in the ContinuousIntegration project’s codebases, issue trackers, chat rooms, and mailing lists is expected to follow the [Bundler code of conduct](doc/CODE_OF_CONDUCT.md).
+Everyone interacting in the CI project’s codebases, issue trackers, chat rooms, and mailing lists is expected to follow the [CI code of conduct](doc/CODE_OF_CONDUCT.md).